samuelemusiani/project_08574/NOTES.md

     | 0         | 28        | User TLB store fault                          |
     | 0         | 29-31     | Designed for custom use                       |
     | 0         | 48-63     | Designed for custom use                       |

+    ^ The interrupt with ExCode 11 is not present in the Rovelli's thesis, but I believe it's important since in the `mie` registers is present the `11` bit.

 - status: The `mstatus` register keeps track of and controls of the current and past operating state [3] of the processor.
 Although it's a 32 bit register only